 For snacks we had Nuts and Sweet seeds (trail mix with chocolate chips), Lungwort’s Corn (popcorn), Deer Mouse Pellets (Autumn M&M’s), Poppy’s Mushrooms (chocolate candies shaped like mushrooms), Ereth’s sticks & bark (pretzels) and Ragweed’s hazelnut (Ferrero Rocher candies).

-But, the most fun I had was making Mr. Ocax’s (the owl) pellets.
-They were chocolate brownies that I smushed into owl pellet shapes.
+But, I had the most fun making Mr. Ocax’s (the owl) pellets.
+They were chocolate brownies that I smooshed into owl pellet shapes.
 The girls were so thoroughly grossed out that some refused to eat them.
+(Heehee!)

 Poppy Book Club Activities

 After eating and talking about the book, we got into our activity for the month.
 We discussed the deer mouse and the Great Horned Owl.
-We talked about food webs and then drew one using this download from Owl Brand Discovery Kits.
+We talked about food webs and then drew one.
 Then I introduced the girls to our activity – Owl Pellet Dissection.
 They were less than thrilled.

 Several girls surrounded our table in the woods and began to dissect their owl pellets.
 Some of the comments were: “This is disgusting but so cool.” and “I love this.
 It’s my favorite.”